 At present, the State subsidises the cost associated with taking a child to the GP and makes an allowance for GP visits when calculating benefits.
-Anecdotal evidence suggests that cost of GP's visits may result in parents attending the Hospital Accident and Emergency Department instead but this would require substantiating.
+Anecdotal evidence suggests that cost of GP's visits results in parents attending the Hospital Accident and Emergency Department instead (note: this anecdotal evidence does need to be fully substantiated).